JuanPabloDiaz/freeForGeeks/README.md

 3. [React-map-gl](https://visgl.github.io/react-map-gl/) is a suite of React components for Mapbox GL JS. ⭐ [7.5k stars](https://github.com/visgl/react-map-gl)
 4. [React Simple Maps](https://www.react-simple-maps.io/) is a library to create beautiful SVG maps in React. ⭐ [3k stars](https://github.com/zcreativelabs/react-simple-maps)
 5. [Google Map React](https://github.com/google-map-react/google-map-react)
-6. [React-leaflet](https://react-leaflet.js.org/) is a React components for Leaflet maps. ⭐ [5k stars](https://github.com/PaulLeCam/react-leaflet)
+6. [React Leaflet](https://react-leaflet.js.org/) is a React components for Leaflet maps. ⭐ [5k stars](https://github.com/PaulLeCam/react-leaflet)
+7. [React Leaflet Map Examples](https://tomickigrzegorz.github.io/react-leaflet-examples/) 🍁 A collection of examples on how to use the react-leaflet and leaflet libraries. ⭐ [GitHub](https://github.com/tomickigrzegorz/react-leaflet-examples)
+8. [Leaflet Map Examples](https://tomickigrzegorz.github.io/leaflet-examples/) 🍁 A collection of examples on how to use the leaflet library. ⭐ [GitHub](https://github.com/tomickigrzegorz/leaflet-examples)
-7. [Pigeon Maps](https://pigeon-maps.js.org/) is a ReactJS Map library that uses and exposes the power of the Leaflet API. ⭐ [3.5k stars](https://github.com/mariusandra/pigeon-maps)
+9. [Pigeon Maps](https://pigeon-maps.js.org/) is a ReactJS Map library that uses and exposes the power of the Leaflet API. ⭐ [3.5k stars](https://github.com/mariusandra/pigeon-maps)
-8. [Mapkick](https://chartkick.com/mapkick-js) is a JavaScript library for interactive maps.
+10. [Mapkick](https://chartkick.com/mapkick-js) is a JavaScript library for interactive maps.
 Create beautiful, interactive maps with one line of JavaScript ⭐ [GitHub](https://github.com/ankane/mapkick.js)
-9. [a11y-dialog](https://a11y-dialog.netlify.app/) a11y-dialog is a lightweight yet flexible script to create accessible dialog windows. ⭐ [GitHub](https://github.com/KittyGiraudel/a11y-dialog)
+11. [a11y-dialog](https://a11y-dialog.netlify.app/) a11y-dialog is a lightweight yet flexible script to create accessible dialog windows. ⭐ [GitHub](https://github.com/KittyGiraudel/a11y-dialog)
-10. [OpenStreetMaps](https://www.openstreetmap.org/#map=4/38.01/-95.84) Free and open-source map data.
+12. [OpenStreetMaps](https://www.openstreetmap.org/#map=4/38.01/-95.84) Free and open-source map data.
 Explore "a map of the world, created by people like you and free to use under an open license."

 ## Utility libraries for JavaScript